llwantedll/-Java-Spring-JPA-Hibernate-MySQL-PaintHub/README.md

         innodb_log_file_size = 256M
         innodb_log_buffer_size = 8M
       It will allow you to upload large images on server
-4. Start your MYSQL server, create new database, and import in it database TestSi/painthubdb.sql
+4. Start your MYSQL server, create new database, and import in it database image.sql
 5. In your environment open file TestSi/src/main/webapp/resources/database.properties and replace connection data on yours.
 6. Deploy